EggQube/PowerMap/README.md

         Who owns what (legally, not physically).

-        Where assets are "based" (legally, not only geographically, even names on locations is of importance).
+        Where assets are "based" (legally, not only geographically, even names on locations are of importance).

         Which jurisdictions are real (based on enforcement power, not fairness).